1. Blog

 The East Bronx is generally suburban and has a more coastal vibe.
 It was annexed to NYC in 1895 and can be further divided into the Northeast Bronx and Southeast Bronx, as split by Pelham Parkway.
 Even though West Bronx is closer to Manhattan, commutes are still manageable from some parts of East Bronx, particularly with the addition of ferry service from Soundview to Manhattan, which dropped some commutes from nearly two hours to about 45 minutes.

-Before getting into the full breakdown, it’s important to note that there are more than 50 neighborhoods in the Bronx and we can’t cover them all.
-However, we’ve grabbed a few of the most popular, the up-and-coming, and “safest” to help you better identify which areas to target in your search.
-If something piques your interest, take a page out of our tips for first-time homeowners guide and visit the area in person before you commit.
+Looking at a map of Bronx, you’ll notice it’s not small.
+In fact, there are more than 50 neighborhoods in the Bronx–that’s a lot to cover.
+Instead of overloading you with information, we decided to highlight a few of the most popular, up-and-coming, and “safest” parts of the Bronx to help you better identify which areas to target in your search.
+If something piques your interest, take a page from our tips for first-time homeowners guide and visit the area in person before committing.

 1. Bedford Park